fyngyrz/NWS-Temperature/README.md

 However, as cats have been known on occasion to be scared of nothing, I tried New York City \(xxxMTRjfk\) and Miami Florida \(xxxMTRmia\), and both of those worked fine.
-So I don't quite know what to make of their pronouncement.
+As does Los Angeles \(xxxMTRlax\) So I don't quite know what to make of their pronouncement.
 Obsolete information?
 Who knows, it's the USG.
 "Western region" could mean everything west of Moscow for all I know.
 My cats concur, and additionally note that mice exist in all these regions, so the weather everywhere needs to be known in order that one doesn't go outside to catch mice and find one's ears and tail exposed to unacceptably low temperatures.

 ## Configuration